Scattering graph method for 3D radiative transfer: TURSCA model

 TURSCA can simulate Rayleigh scattering as well scattering from randomly-oriented particles with an arbitrary phase function defined in the form of a look-up table.
 The scattering phase functions need to be integrated as described in Eq. \ref{eq:F_term_phase}.
 This is done by using a Fibonacci lattice \cite{gonzalez2010measurement}.
 For each medium basis function, each scattering phase function is evaluated toward each Fibonacci lattice point.
 As the Fibonacci lattice is generated approximately evenly around the sphere surface, highly asymmetric phase functions may require large number of lattice points to be accurately represented.
 The resulting scattering phase function value table is then used to compute the $p'$ so that each $\overline{(r_n^m - r_l^k)}$, for some $r_j^i$ and $r_l^k$, is rotated so that the forward scattering direction $\theta = 0$ coincides with the $\theta = 0$ direction of the table.
-The rotated $\overline{(r_n^m - r_l^k)}$ are then assigned to the closest lattice point, which is then colored\footnote{Coloring a lattice point simply means assigning an integer onto it.
-A fully colored lattice has all its lattice points labeled into non-intersecting sets.} with a color corresponding to that particular $\overline{(r_n^m - r_l^k)}$.
+The rotated $\overline{(r_n^m - r_l^k)}$ are then assigned to the closest lattice point, which is then colored (i.e. assigned an integer) with a color corresponding to that particular $\overline{(r_n^m - r_l^k)}$.
 Then the mostly uncolored lattice is then colored fully using a flood fill method, where neighbouring uncolored lattice points are colored in iteratively with their neighbours' colors.
+An example of this process is presented in Fig. \ref{fig:fibonacci-integral-example}.
 The adjacency information of the Fibonacci lattice points is obtained by the edges of polyhedron defined by the convex hull of the lattice point set.
 The integral of the phase function over $\Sigma$ defined by $\overline{(r_n^m - r_l^k)}$ is then calculated as a sum of phase function values at lattice points with that particular color.

+Commonly in discrete ordinates approaches a level symmetric even quadrature set is used (e.g. \cite{manalo2015advanced}).
+In the case of scattering graph method such approach is not possible due to the inherent irregularity of the scattering directions between the nodes.
+The Fibonacci sphere approach simply distributes the directions onto the unit sphere approximately evenly.
+By having 100 Fibonacci directions, for example, the sphere is divided into cones with solid angle of $4\pi/100$.
+The cones have an apex angle of about 22 degrees, which can be interpreted as the scattering phase function angle discretization.